bisdn/bisdn.github.io/getting_started/configure_baseboxd.md

 ### Setup baseboxd

-baseboxd uses a file to store configuration data like log level and OpenFlow ports.
-On BISDN Linux this file is located in /etc/default/baseboxd and on Fedora systems in /etc/sysconfig/baseboxd.
-The example below shows the basic structure:
+The baseboxd configuration file located in '/etc/default/baseboxd' allows you to set flags for which ports to listen on and for enabling/disabling multicast and KNET interfaces.
+The default configuration file shows the basic structure:

 ```
 ### Configuration options for baseboxd